-After a long wait and hours of development, we finally managed to release Input on iOS.
+After a long wait and weeks of development, we finally managed to release Input on iOS platform.

 For setting QGIS projects, transferring data/projects and capturing data, you can see the documentation here.